Faculty

 Each Resident Advisor is responsible for overseeing a hall of approximately 20 scholars.
 Daily responsibilities include serving as a role model and mentor, checking in students at curfew, enforcing all Program policies, conveying information between campus administration and students, mediating minor disputes, and engaging students in the GSP community.
 In addition, Resident Advisors are expected to assist with class and community field trips, to accompany residents in need of medical treatment, and to chaperone organized trips to religious services and grocery stores.
 RAs will also be asked to assist with the development and implementation of numerous community activities.
 With the exception of one 24-hour “day off” each week, Resident Advisors are considered “on call” at all times.

-In addition to their residence life and community-building responsibilities, each R.A. is expected to co-lead a Seminar with a GSP faculty member.
-During Seminar, the students from a General Studies class participate in a highly interactive, confidential discussion of their personal beliefs about and reactions to a wide range of issues.
-Seminar does not ask scholars to question their beliefs; rather, it challenges them to understand why they believe what they do and why others’ beliefs might differ from their own.
-Each seminar meets twice per week for approximately three hours total.
+In addition to their residence life and community-building responsibilities, each R.A. is expected to co-lead a Leadership Seminar with a GSP faculty member.
+During Leadership Seminar, the students from a General Studies class participate in a highly interactive discussion of their personal beliefs about and reactions to a wide range of issues.
+Leadership seminar does not ask scholars to question their beliefs; rather, it challenges them to understand why they believe what they do and why others’ beliefs might differ from their own.
+Each leadership seminar meets twice per week for approximately three hours total.

 Do I have to live on campus?